imamhs/dhorbaz/README.md

 # Dhorbaz

-This is a discrete-event simulator for simulating the dynamic states of a path following object.
+This is a discrete-event simulator helper library for simulating the dynamic states of a path following object.

 For usages and applications restrictions please refer to LICENSE.txt

 Cheers!

-Imam Hossain (emamhd@gmail.com)
+Md Imam Hossain (emamhd@gmail.com)